jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the **storage** branch:
+This is the **master** branch.
+Branches recently merged into *master*:

-- **storage**.
+- **storage**, merged Jul 21 2020.
 Separate buffer data structures out of *ed.py* into  the new *storage* module.
 Add *noed* ("no ed"), an editor with storage and display but no commands or any user interface except the interactive Python interpreter.
 Begun Jul 1 2020.

-Branches recently merged into *master*:

 - **paragraph**, merged Jun 30 2020.
 Add functionality and reorganize code in editors.
 Add new paragraph address range *]* to *ed.py*, sometimes